Daniel Tagoe

-Daniel Nii Armah Tagoe (born 3 March 1986) is a Ghanaian-Kyrgyz international footballer who plays as a defender for Dushanbe-83 in the Tajikistan Higher League.
-He is also a member of the Kyrgyzstan national football team.
+Daniel Nii Armah Tagoe (born 3 March 1986) is a professional footballer who plays as a defender for Dushanbe-83 in the Tajikistan Higher League.
+Born in Ghana, he has been a played for the Kyrgyzstan national football team.

 Club career

 The Ghanaian-born Tagoe started his career for local side Eleven Stoppers and played later for Dansoman United.
 In 2005 went to Russia to sign for Tatarstan based club KAMAZ Naberezhnye Chelny.
 After two years in Russia, he went to Dordoi Bishkek where he played five seasons and acquired Kyrgyzstani citizenship.
 In 2009, he won the best Kyrgyzstan Player of the Year award, as the 23-year-old was instrumental to Dordoi Bishkek success that season.
 At the start of 2010, Tagoe and David Tetteh looked at moving to Tajik League club Vakhsh Qurghonteppa, but ultimately returned to Dordoi Bishkek, how claimed they had a valid contract until 2012.

 On 30 August 2016, Tagoe signed for Al-Hala in the Bahraini Premier League, returning to Dordoi Bishkek in December 2016, signing a two-year contract with the club.

 In November 2017, Tagoe and Pavel Sidorenko earned their AFC 'C' coaching diploma.

 On 26 October 2018, Tagoe signed a one-year contract with Bangladesh Premier League club Chittagong Abahani Limited.

 On 26 March 2021, Tagoe signed for Tajikistan Higher League club Dushanbe-83.